domoskanonos/crudyboy/README.md

 # crudyboy

-with crudyboy you can quickly and easily generate a crud rest service from a MongoDB.
-Crudyboy is a ready to run rest crud service, you only need a connection to a MongoDB.
-Crudyboy automaticalliy read out all collections from a given database and provides corresponding crud operations via rest.
+with crudyboy you can quickly and easily generate a crud rest service from a postgresql database . crudyboy is a ready to run rest crud service, you only need a connection to a postgresql . crudyboy automaticalliy read out all tables and fields from a given database and provides corresponding crud operations via rest.

 ### project info